Universal Chinese Greens

 Share this Post

-Welcome to part two in the three-part installment on “Universal” methods for cooking Chinese greens.
-If you missed part one and you’re wondering what this is all about, click here to read more.
-The cooking method we’re looking at today may not be quite as exciting or dynamic as stir-frying, but it has one big advantage over its more famous cousin: it’s basically fool-proof.
+Hey there!
+Welcome to part two of a three-part series on methods for cooking Chinese greens.
+If you missed part one and you're wondering what this is all about, click here to read more.
+The cooking method we're looking at today may not be quite as exciting or dynamic as stir-frying, but it has one big advantage over its more famous cousin: it's basically fool-proof.
 If you can mix liquids, and you can set a timer, then you can braise your veggies.

 Unlike stir-frying, which requires a fair bit of care and preparation, braising requires only that you prepare a good braising liquid and that you know how long to cook your vegetables for.
 These two factors are pretty straightforward, but we'll run them down in some detail just to be sure.